Murray-Fleury goalie rotation proves benefit to Penguins, not drawback

 When Murray was out with a broken hand in October and a lower-body injury in January, Fleury went 8-3-1.
 When Fleury wasn't on top of his game throughout January and February, Murray went 10-5-2.

-The team avoided lengthy slumps because one goalie was there to pick the other up.
+The team avoided lengthy slumps because one goalie was there to pick up the other.

 “At first, I thought it was a little bit harder not playing every night, not being in net every night,” Fleury said.
 “It feels like it took me a little bit to find ways to make sure I was sharp every night going in.
 After that, it's been going all right.
 We're winning games.
 We're battling for the first spot in the league.”

-Given that Murray almost certainly will be handed the ball to run with in the playoffs, and that Fleury likely will move on after this season due to the roster upheaval born of June's expansion draft, there's a chance Sunday's game with Carolina will be Fleury's final home start in a Penguins jersey.
+Given that Murray almost certainly will be handed the ball to run with in the playoffs, and that Fleury likely will move on after this season because of the roster upheaval born of June's expansion draft, there's a chance Sunday's game with Carolina will be Fleury's final home start in a Penguins jersey.

 The concept of having two goaltenders who plausibly could be referred to as No. 1 on the depth chart, however, might be around much longer.

-Former NHL goaltender Brian Boucher, now an analyst for the NBC Sports Network, said having two high-end goalies is more important than it's ever been.
+Former NHL goaltender Brian Boucher, an analyst for the NBC Sports Network, said having two high-end goalies is more important than it ever has been.

 “Here's the thing,” Boucher said.
 “It's a hard league now.
-The parity in the league, night after the night, the pressure that these goalies are under, the margin for error is very small.
+The parity in the league, night after night, the pressure that these goalies are under, the margin for error is very small.
 It can wear on a goaltender.
 The physical aspect is difficult, the games and the condensed schedule, but it's the mental side for goalies that's really hard.
 When you have another guy that can go in there and play games for you, it's huge.

 “To me, at the end of the day, having both Fleury and Murray here is a home run.”

-Bales said it's also easier than ever before to roster a pair of high-end goalies.
+Bales said also is easier than ever before to roster a pair of high-end goalies.

 Thanks to better instruction and a new breed of goaltender that believes working on the craft is an integral part of the job, the depth of quality players at the position continues to grow.